scoulomb/myDNS/3-DNS-solution-providers/1-Infoblox/1-Infoblox-API-overview.md

 #### Parenthesis on default view and nslookup

-When using view `default` (real default, not default of the network -> default view attached to default network), we can do a lookup in this setup.
+When using view `default` (real default, not default of a non default network -> default view attached to default network), we can do a lookup in this setup.

 ````shell script
 curl -k -u $USERNAME:$PASSWORD -H 'content-type: application/json' -X POST "https://$API_ENDPOINT/wapi/v2.5/record:host?_return_fields%2B=name,network_view&_return_as_object=1" -d \